visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["every day", "always", "occasionally", "never"],
                     correctAnswer: 2,
                     explanation: {
-                        correct: "ممتاز!
-'Once in a while' تعني 'occasionally' (من حين لآخر).",
+                        correct: "Excellent!
+'Once in a while' means 'occasionally' (sometimes, from time to time).",
-                        wrong: "خطأ. once in a while = occasionally = أحياناً، من وقت لآخر.",
+                        wrong: "Wrong. once in a while = occasionally = sometimes, from time to time.",
-                        grammar: "التعبيرات الزمنية: Once in a while = Occasionally = أحياناً",
+                        grammar: "Time expressions: Once in a while = Occasionally = sometimes",
-                        example: "مثال: I go to the cinema once in a while. = I go to the cinema occasionally."
+                        example: "Example: I go to the cinema once in a while. = I go to the cinema occasionally."
                     }
                 },
                 {